Proven-Paradox/shaper-system/Handbook.md

 * **Defender** - These Lessons reward taking damage in place of more fragile allies.
 * **Hulk** - Everyone takes hits in life.
 Heroes who emphasize Hulk Lessons take them better than anyone else.
 * **Resolute** - Even the sturdiest fighter takes a beating sometimes.
 Resolute Lessons allow a hero to recover from those beatings faster and keep on fighting. //Better name?

-**Aggressive Retort** [Avenger]
-After you use a Counter ability, keep track of enemies said Counter damages.
-On your next turn, you have Boon 3 on any Attacks or Spells you attempt to use on those enemies.

-//TODO <<Rewrite Clotter [Resolute]>>

 **Curse Resistant** [Resolute]
 The first time you would have one of your buff/debuff tracks reduced each battle, ignore the effect.